embeddedartistry/athena-bootloader/README.md

 $ git submodule update --init
 ```

+To build binaries within the repository, run `make`.

 You can also download a zip archive of the repository from [the GitHub repository page](https://github.com/embeddedartistry/athena-bootloader).

 ## Installing the Bootloader Project